 If you can’t rely on family or don’t have family nearby, it’s equally important to build and define your own chosen families, made up of friends, neighbors, and care professionals who can assist with care, support, and wisdom from personal experiences.

-You’re used to your home the way it is, but when a person in the home has a health condition, you need to look at your home in new ways.
+You’re used to your home the way it is, but when someone in the home has a health condition, you need to look at it in new ways.

 The person may forget what the knobs on the stove are for and turn on the gas, or forget that they’ve already taken their morning dose of medication, or maybe the fridge and pantry need to be cleared out of potentially harmful foods.